Tennessee literature: Pre-WW2

-Following the civil war, the American South went through a period known as Reconstruction, during which Tennessee was forced to reform its laws regarding the rights of African Americans and its economy which had relied on slave labour previously.
+Following the civil war, the American South went through a period known as Reconstruction, during which Tennessee was forced to reform its laws regarding the rights of African Americans and its economy which had relied on slave labor previously.
 This occurred after Tennessee was the first secession state to return to the United States.
 The period of reconstruction allowed some cultural and economic flourishing to occur.
-This included a reduced dependence on black labour, resulting in a less agricultural economy with more emphasis on manufacturing.
-The era of Reconstruction also led to the founding of Vanderbilt University in 1873, in the city of Nashville, thanks largely in part to $1 million dollars in funding from Cornelius Vanderbilt, who aspired to create a university that would, “contribute to strengthening the ties that should exist between all sections of our common country”.
+This included a reduced dependence on black labor, resulting in a less agricultural economy with more emphasis on manufacturing.
+The era of Reconstruction also led to the founding of Vanderbilt University in 1873, in the city of Nashville, thanks largely in part to $1 million in funding from Cornelius Vanderbilt, who aspired to create a university that would, “contribute to strengthening the ties that should exist between all sections of our common country”.

-The 1920’s introduced the group of poets known as the Fugitives to the United States literary scene.
+The 1920s introduced the group of poets known as the Fugitives to the United States literary scene.
 This group began meeting in 1914 also published a journal called Fugitive between 1922 and 1925.
 The original members of the group consisted of Donald Davidson, Alec B. Stevenson, William Yandel Elliott, Stanley Johnson, Walter Clyde Curry, John Crowe Ransom and Sidney Mttron Hirsch.
 The Fugitives would discuss topics relating to literature and philosophy, often sparked by their university reading programs or the subjects in which they were enrolled.
-Member of the Fugitives, Donald Davidson, speaks more of the substance of the meetings, “[The discussions] ranged through poetry to philosophy, but became predominantly philosophical whenever in those years Ransom, Elliott and Johnson led the conversation into some logical dispute, as it seemed to me they too often did.”
+Davidson speaks more of the substance of the meetings, “[The discussions] ranged through poetry to philosophy, but became predominantly philosophical whenever in those years Ransom, Elliott and Johnson led the conversation into some logical dispute, as it seemed to me they too often did.”
 By 1922, the group began publishing their journal, in which they published their poetry.
 This journal was considered by contemporary critics to be influential and a part of a cultural flourishing of Southern American poetry.

-In the late 1920’s and leading up the Second World War, the south of the United States experienced the “Southern Renaissance”.
+In the late 1920s and leading up the Second World War, the south of the United States experienced the “Southern Renaissance”.
 This is the title used to describe a particular movement in which the creative output of southern authors was very high and was well-received across the United States.
-Most authors wrestled with conservative themes, such as anti-industrialisation.
+Most authors wrestled with conservative themes, such as anti-industrialization.
 One example of a group of such authors who rose to prominence during this period was the Agrarians, a group of poets largely founded by members of the Fugitives.
 The Agrarians used poetry and essays to rail against the modernist perspectives beginning to take hold within the south, as well as what became known as urban industrialism, a progressive development of the South and a disruption of their traditional agricultural way of life.
 A notable essay published by the Agrarians is “I’ll Take My Stand: The South and the Agrarian Tradition”.